 We have started a new initiative to provide greater resources to our coaches so that they can develop and achieve the higher standards we should expect.
 It is our belief that quality coaches will produce better hockey players and most importantly help our children develop into successful individuals.

-8A1 and all levels above to SBMHA Vice President at firstname.lastname@example.org
+SBMHA Vice President at firstname.lastname@example.org

 All coaches/managers/safety persons must take the appropriate clinics that are offered before mid December.
 Costs for these clinics are covered by Hockey Manitoba through player registration fees.